To love another person is to see the face of God.

 There’s a hierarchy within physician specialties and even within group practices.
 I’ve seen how the oncologist rounding on my floor will defer ‘the talk’ to the oncologist whose patient it is.
 Even if that physician is in Paris until next week and the patient will, most likely, be dead by then.
 I understand wanting the patient’s oncologist to have this conversation.
 But it concerns me that I see so many do the easy thing; avoid ‘the talk’, avoid stepping on another physician’s ego, rather than the right thing.
 As a nurse it is heartbreaking to see patients and their families suffer unduly.
 We wind up placed in a position that feels very emotionally dishonest.

 And yet, what do you do when the person facing such slim odds is only twenty-one?
-How do you tell someone who’s just gotten their act together after struggling with drugs in their teens, who’s just starting to live an adult that she’s going to die?
+How do you tell someone who’s just gotten their act together after struggling with drugs in their teens, who’s just starting to live her life as an adult that she’s going to die?
 For that matter, regardless of age, what do you do when the odds are between life and death?
 It’s easy to pass judgment when the choice of trying to save a person’s life isn’t mine to make.
 I can lose sleep just thinking about the responsibility of such a decision.
 God knows I’ve lost sleep over a lot less.

 As fiercely as I’ll fight to advocate for my patients to ensure they’re truly, fully informed of their diagnosis, prognosis and treatment course there are so many things in our lives that are beyond our understanding.
 And if you have a blood cancer diagnosis, that really might be a blessing, not knowing everything that can go wrong or how dire things might be.
 It’s a balance, determining what part of ignorance is due to a physician not being forthcoming with a poor prognosis, versus a patient with limited understanding, versus a patient actively choosing to avoid the truth.